zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 makes.
 This is said to be the person who has the wrong organism.

 [APZ 133.3] (#apz133 .3) {#apz133.3 .ref .apz} "Which person is the right?
 (Drop the first wrong facts) is to know and live.
-“This is not the right organism There is” that this wrong organism will not be taken away, and behave alone.
+"This is not the right organism There is" that this wrong organism will not be taken away, and behave alone.
 So prophesed that Paebud.

 [Msdiv 134] (#msdiv134) {#msdiv134 .ref .msdiv} (19-14)

-[APZ 134.1] (#apz134 .1) {#apz134 .1 .ref .apz} "Seen the golden rings that shine” is,
+[APZ 134.1] (#apz134 .1) {#apz134 .1 .ref .apz} "Seen the golden rings that shine" is,
 Wait, decide, take action.
 'Sward' tells the golds.
 Glow is Painty is real colorful.